roitberg-group/lammps-ani/examples/benchmark/README.md

 For a comparison, our implementation achieved around 9 timesteps/second with 400k atoms per GPU using FP32 precision.
 In contrast, the Allegro system achieved approximately 8 timesteps/second with a lesser workload of 12.5k atoms per GPU, even though it uses a potentially more performant TF32 precision for matrix operations.

-## strong scaling
+## Strong Scaling
 Strong scaling, also known as scale-up, is a concept in parallel computing that measures the performance improvement of a system as more resources (like processors or GPUs) are added, while keeping the total problem size or workload constant.
 In other words, solve a fixed-size problem faster with more GPUs.

-We conducted tests on three distinct systems consisting of 300k, 1M, and 10M atoms respectively, and increased the number of GPUs from 1 to 56.
+We conducted benchmarks on three systems consisting of 300k, 1M, and 10M atoms respectively, and increased the number of GPUs from 1 to 56.

 To execute the benchmark, use the following command:
 ```bash